Thursday, July 7, 2016

 “…that tradition derived from the apostles, of the very great, the very ancient, and universally known Church founded and organized at Rome by the two most glorious apostles, Peter and Paul.”

-The early congregation in Rome, like all the other early churches, would have subjected itself to the ‘apostles and officers’ in Jerusalem.
+The early congregation in Rome, like all the other early churches, would have subjected itself to the ‘apostles and overseers’ in Jerusalem.
 First century Christians, while having great respect for Paul, Peter, and the other apostles, would never have described Paul and Peter as “the two most glorious.”
 Both Paul and Peter would have disagreed with such a description.
 Paul, in fact, described himself as “the least of the apostles.”
 (1 Corinthians 15:9)

 Paul and Peter had nothing to do with ‘organizing the Church at Rome.’
 Paul wrote his letter to the already-established Rome congregation before he ever visited the place, and Peter was never there.